solana-labs/solana-program-library/docs/src/stake-pool.md

 * user: provides staked SOL into an existing stake pool

 In its current iteration, the stake pool accepts active stakes or SOL, so deposits may come from either an active stake or SOL wallet.
-Withdrawals, on the other hand, only return a fully active stake account, except in certain exceptions.
+Withdrawals can return a fully active stake account from one of the stake pool's accounts, or SOL from the reserve.

 This means that stake pool managers and stakers must be comfortable with creating and delegating stakes, which are more advanced operations than sending and